Irv Homer: Radio career

 After stints at several small suburban Philadelphia talk radio stations in the late 1960s and early 1970s, he joined WWDB-FM in Philadelphia, and hosted a talk show on current affairs from 1975 until 2000, when the station changed its format to music.
 His show was the top talk show for most of that time.
 During his time at WWDB, Homer became a vocal and notable public presence in the resurgent anti-tax movement.
 This ultimately led to him being labeled by the IRS as a V.T.P., or Violent Tax Protestor, a title he referred to as a dubious honor, given that his "violence" was simply free speech under the 1st Amendment.
 Starting in 1991, he appeared as a regular panelist on Inside Story, a news and public affairs show on Philadelphia's ABC affiliate, WPVI-TV.

 Post-WWDB, Homer moved his talk show to a small local station, WBCB-AM in Levittown, Pennsylvania.
-The Irv Homer Show on WBCB aired from 1:00 PM to 2:00 PM from 2001 until January 2007.
+The Irv Homer Show on WBCB aired from 1:00 p.m. to 2:00 p.m. from 2001 until January 2007.
 For a brief period between 2001 and 2002, Homer also hosted a Sunday evening radio show on CBS-owned Philadelphia news/talk station WPHT-AM.

 Up until the time of his death, Homer continued to do periodic hour-long podcasts produced by his son, Ronn Homer, which were posted on his website.
 Because the show was taped, he did not take calls.
 In July 2008, he began a live Ustream broadcast, and started taking phone calls.